soft9000/zContest/README.md

 Once trained however, students need to find ways to practice what they have learned, as well as to build project experience.

 zContest has been designed to encourage both.

-Like any competitive, event, our hope is that contest winners will also earn some serious resume-braging rights!
+Like any competitive event, our hope is that contest winners will also earn some serious resume-braging rights!

 Here is where we will share the official set of entries for any zContest Event.